AI-estimated baseline profile. Be the first to log a session!

 What does Meizhan taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Meizhan oolong delivers the quintessential character of Wuyi rock tea, with a pronounced minerality that anchors its profile.
 Expect a comforting, classic roast aroma, leading to a robust and eng.
-It sits in the "Mineral" and "Roasted" and "Robust" flavor families, so expect a cup that leans mineral and roasted and robust.
+It leans mineral, roasted and robust.

 How should I brew Meizhan?